Delivering high-quality, low-latency live sports on every screen is the Holy Grail for today’s service providers, yet not without challenges.

 For live sports, scalability is a must.
 SaaS can be scaled up and down as needed, so you don’t need to worry about how to handle the peaks of events or sports tournaments that might only last a day or a few days.

-During a soccer tournament, Telkomsel was able to scale to support 4 million subscribers and 550,000 simultaneous sessions in 30 days, using VOS®360 Video SaaS solution.
+During a soccer tournament, Telkomsel was able to scale to support 4 million subscribers and 550,000 simultaneous sessions in 30 days, using VOS®360 Media SaaS solution.
 Ramping up like this is only possible using cloud technology.

 Struggling with Latency?
 SaaS is Your Answer